• About

 1. Preheat the oven and spray a 1.5 quart (1.5L) casserole dish with non-stick cooking spray.

 2. Prepare the zucchini: Zucchini is made up of 95% water.
-Unless we want a watery, mushy, soggy casserole, we need to salt and drain the zucchini for at least 30 to 45 minutes before cooking.
-Slice the zucchini into 1/4-inch rounds, toss in 1-2 teaspoons salt, and place in a colander set of the sink.
-After the zucchini has drained, transfer them to a clean kitchen towel lined with paper towels.
+To prevent a watery, mushy, soggy casserole, we need to salt and drain the zucchini for at least 30 to 45 minutes before cooking.
+Slice the zucchini into 1/4-inch rounds, toss in 1-2 teaspoons salt, and place in a colander set inside the sink.
+After they have drained, transfer the zucchini to a clean kitchen towel lined with paper towels.
 Gently pat the zucchini dry.

-3. Saute the onions: Cook the onions and garlic in butter or olive oil until softened.
+3. Saute the onions: Cook the onions and garlic in butter or olive oil until softened, then set aside to cool.

 4. Prepare the creamy cheese mixture: Combine the sour cream, mayonnaise, eggs, grated parmesan cheese, ½ cup of shredded cheddar cheese, and ½ cup of mozzarella cheese in a large bowl.
-Add the softened onions once cool, mixing well.
+Add the cooled onions and mix well.
 Additional salt is not needed.

 5. Assemble: Arrange the zucchini slices in overlapping rows (see image).
 Pour the creamy onion and cheese mixture over the top and smooth the surface with a wooden spoon.